 The course expands upon the concepts and techniques taught in the first- and second-level management accounting courses and practice applying those concepts and techniques in real-life case situations.
 The cases will offer an opportunity for students to define problems and apply management accounting knowledge.
 Topics include responsibility accounting, performance management and strategy analysis control system design (including governance and audit).
-Open only to students in the Bachelor of Management program.
-Prerequisite: ACCT 102 and 303.
+Prerequisite: ACCT 102 and 303 or equivalent courses.